 Despite its recent wins, experts are of the opinion that a lot can still be done to catch up to global peers on ESG Reform reporting.
 One of them is the nature of the guidance, which makes compliance voluntary.
 Although compliance means businesses can seek international funding, it is still uncertain how widely the guidelines will be adopted by Chinese businesses.
 Reforms that make ESG requirements mandatory can help speed up the implementation of the standards by companies.
 Nonetheless, voluntary disclosure is a good move.

-According to the China Asset Management Institutions Climate Performance Report (2022) on 15 asset managers reveal that there is low willingness to engage in ESG reporting.
-Not only were the companies reluctant to disclose their climate impact information, it also revealed that none had any long-term climate goals.
+According to the China Asset Management Institutions Climate Performance Report (2022), 15 asset managers reveal that there is a low willingness to engage in ESG reporting.
+Not only were the companies reluctant to disclose their climate impact information, but it also revealed that none had any long-term climate goals.

 Another challenge facing China is the insufficient resources for companies to report on everything they’re being asked to report on.
 To report according to existing standards, vast amounts of data must be collected and unlike companies in other Asian countries, data collection is still at an early stage in China.
 Since China accelerates very fast, this problem can easily be addressed by instituting reforms that support data collection.